 Self-reporting or reporting another professional

-To self-report or report another lawyer or firm regulated by us you may do this by
+To self-report or report another lawyer or firm regulated by us,

-If you wish to report on a confidential basis you can do so by contacting our Fraud and Confidential Intelligence Bureau
+If you wish to report on a confidential basis, contact our Fraud and Confidential Intelligence Bureau:

 Our service standards